-Civic Address: 9 Digit PID: Legal Description:

-Riparian Areas
+for Riparian Areas, Nesting Trees, Coastal Floodplain, and Site Profiles

-I (we) acknowledge that the province of British Columbia enacted the Riparian Areas Regulation to protect the critical features, functions, and conditions required to sustain fish habitat.
-Furthermore, this legislation prohibits the Regional District of Nanaimo (RDN) from approving or allowing a development to proceed adjacent to a watercourse until it has received notice that a report prepared by a Qualified Environmental Professional has been received by the Ministry of Environment & Climate Change Strategy.

-I (we) understand that a water feature includes any of the following:

-- a) any watercourse, whether it usually contains water or not; - b) any pond, lake, river, creek or brook; and/or, - c) any ditch, culvert, spring, or wetland.

-I (we) declare that I (we) are familiar with the property and area, and have inspected the property and immediate area for the existence of any water features.
-I (we) declare that (please check the one that applies):

-- $\hfill\square$ that there are no water features located on the subject property; or - $\hfill\square$ there are water features located on the subject property.

-I (we) declare that all proposed development including land alteration, vegetation removal, alteration or construction of a building or structure (please check the one that applies):

-- □ is greater than 30.0 metres from a water feature; or - \Box is less than 30.0 metres from a water feature.
+Civic Address: 9 Digit PID: Legal Description: Riparian Areas I (we) acknowledge that the province of British Columbia enacted the Riparian Areas Regulation to p critical features, functions, and conditions required to sustain fish habitat.
+Furthermore, this legislation pro Regional District of Nanaimo (RDN) from approving or allowing a development to proceed adjac watercourse until it has received notice that a report prepared by a Qualified Environmental Professiona received by the Ministry of Environment & Climate Change Strategy. phibits the cent to a I (we) understand that a water feature includes any of the following: a) any watercourse, whether it usually contains water or not;b) any pond, lake, river, creek or brook; and/or,c) any ditch, culvert, spring, or wetland.
+I (we) declare that I (we) are familiar with the property and area, and have inspected the property and imme for the existence of any water features.
+I (we) declare that (please check the one that applies): diate area that there are no water features located on the subject property; orthere are water features located on the subject property.
+I (we) declare that all proposed development including land alteration, vegetation removal, alteration or co of a building or structure (please check the one that applies): nstruction □ is greater than 30.0 metres from a water feature; or□ is less than 30.0 metres from a water feature.
+Coastal Floodplain I (we) acknowledge that a building located in a marine coastal area may be subject to flooding as a result of storm surges and wave effects. high tides, I (we) declare that we are familiar with the property and area, and have inspected the property and immediate the existence of the marine coast. diate area I (we) declare that (please check the one that applies): the property is located more than 100 metres from the marine coast; or the property is located less than 100 metres from the marine coast.

-Coastal Floodplain

-I (we) acknowledge that a building located in a marine coastal area may be subject to flooding as a result of high tides, storm surges and wave effects.

-I (we) declare that we are familiar with the property and area, and have inspected the property and immediate area for the existence of the marine coast.

-I (we) declare that (please check the one that applies):

-- \Box the property is located more than 100 metres from the marine coast; or - \Box the property is located less than 100 metres from the marine coast.